-For example, if you're motivated in your job because you’re driven by the incentive of a raise, you're externally motivated.
+For example, if you're motivated to do a good job because of the incentive of a raise, you're externally motivated.
 Using another example, writing a screenplay in the hopes of earning an Academy Award is an extrinsically motivating factor.
-Neither are bad, but the best solution is perhaps to find something that is intrinsically rewarding (and therefore making the motivation more sustainable), but also has an external incentive if achieved.
+Neither is bad, but the best solution is perhaps to find something that is intrinsically rewarding but also has an external incentive if achieved.

-For more information on the specific sub-types of intrinsic and extrinsic motivation, check out my article on the top 11 types of motivation and which one is best for you.
+Tip: Within each of these broad types are more granular variations that point out specific external or internal motivating factors.
+For more information on intrinsic and extrinsic motivation and their sub-types, check out my article on the top types of motivation and which one is best for you.

-Motivation as a psychological concept has been studied for years.
-There are numerous theories on what motivation is, the rationale for why it exists, the internal or external drivers behind it, and the process for cultivating it within yourself and others.
-To help you better understand the top motivational theories and how they can help, I've put together a short list of the best theories below.
-However, if you want to learn more about each of these, be sure to check out my in-depth article on the top motivational theories.
+There are many theories on what motivation is, the rationale for why it exists, the specific internal or external drivers behind it, and the process for cultivating it within yourself and others.
+To help, I've put together a short list of the best theories below.
+However, if you want to learn more about each, be sure to check out my in-depth article on the top motivational theories.

 Here's the truncated list of the best motivational theories to know and use:

 While these are all important theories of motivation, it only scratches the surface on the breadth and depth of this motivational topic.
-If you want to learn more about the theories above as well as see the full list of top motivational theories, be sure to follow the link above to read my full article on motivational theories.
+If you want to see the full list of top motivational theories, be sure to follow the link above and read my full article on motivational theories.

 While there are many motivational tips and strategies that can help motivate yourself and others, I've found that you can break down the process into a few tried-and-true steps.
 These are based on my own experiences trying to motivate myself as well as those around me, both in workplaces as well as in other social settings.